 Exit Page: The page from which a visitor leaves a website.

 Facebook Business Manager: A platform created by Facebook designed to help marketers manage the Facebook ads and pages of multiple businesses from one central account.

 Featured Snippet: A reverse listing appearing on the search engine results page with the information above the link to the website.
 A featured snippet is a type of rich result.

 Frequency: A display advertising metric which counts the average number of times a user has seen an ad.
 Video, display, and social media advertising often measure the frequency; however, search ads do not include the frequency measurement in their reporting.

 Geofencing: Using a person’s location to trigger a response when a person enters or leaves a virtually fenced area.
 For example, a person with GPS enabled on their cell phone enters a one-mile radius of a smoothie shop and they are sent a text message with a 10% off coupon for that smoothie shop.

 Geo-modifier: Appending a location-based term to a keyword, such as “Dentist in Bend.”
 Here, Bend is the Geo-modifier.

 Geo-targeting: Showing ads to people based on their physical location.
 Locations are usually determined by IP address or mobile GPS signals.

 Google Analytics: A free tool that collects data and organizes the data into reports used to show how users interact with websites.

-Google My Business: Google’s knowledge panel for local businesses.
-It contains information provided by the business and the business’ customers along with additional automatically generated information pulled from other sources on the web.
+Google Business Profile (formerly known as Google My Business): Google’s knowledge panel for local businesses.
+It contains business information provided by the business and the business’ customers along with additional automatically generated information pulled from other sources on the web.